Food & Fashion

 Food & Fashion Family Program

-Join us for an afternoon of intergenerational activities: an exhibition tour, games, and a creative dye workshop!
-Parents and children will have the opportunity to learn more about how food and fashion influence each other as they experiment with shapes, colors, and textiles.
+This event was an afternoon of intergenerational activities: an exhibition tour, games, and a creative dye workshop!
+Parents and children had the opportunity to learn more about how food and fashion influence each other as they experiment with shapes, colors, and textiles.

 Nov